Advertisement

 couple seated in front of a doctor holding hands

-Bipolar disorder is often a lifelong struggle, and supporting someone who has it isn’t easy.
-The person who is ill with bipolar disorder is dealing with ignorance, stigma, doctors, the healthcare system, insurance and many other challenges.
+Bipolar disorder is often a lifelong mental health condition.
+Someone with bipolar disorder may deal with stigma, doctors, the healthcare system, insurance, and many other challenges.
 In the face of all that, what’s a loved one to do?

-While bipolar disorder can feel overwhelming for the mentally ill person and their loved ones, there is really one magical question to remember to ask: What can I do to help?
+While bipolar disorder can feel overwhelming for the person with the condition and their loved ones, there is really one magical question to remember to ask: What can I do to help?

-Yes, it’s only six little words, but they mean so much to anyone who’s ill.
-No one knows better about what he needs than the person himself.
-This one question shows you care, that you’re not judging and that you’re willing to do whatever the person needs.
+Yes, it’s only six little words, but they mean so much to anyone who’s managing the disorder.
+No one knows better about what they need than the person.
+This one question shows you care, that you’re not judging, and that you’re willing to do whatever the person needs.
 That’s a powerful message, and all in six little words.

-Here are three more statements anyone with bipolar disorder would really appreciate hearing:
+Here are three more statements anyone with bipolar disorder might really appreciate hearing:

 • I love and care about you and I always will.